 A.1 Management Node Configuration Parameters 155

 A.2 Data Node Configuration Parameters 156

 A.3 API Node Configuration Parameters 163

-Other Node Configuration Parameters
+A.4 Other Node Configuration Parameters 164

 A.5 MySQL Server Option and Variable Reference for MySQL Cluster 165

 This appendix provides tables of configuration attributes, grouped according to their process type or by the section of the MySQL NDB Cluster configuration file in which they appear.
-This information is current for MySQL NDB Cluster 8.3.
-For information regarding MySQL NDB Cluster 8.0, see Configuration of NDB Cluster, and the MySQL 8.0 Reference Manual.
-For information regarding MySQL NDB Cluster 7.6, see Configuration of NDB Cluster, and the MySQL 5.7 Reference Manual.
+This information is current for MySQL NDB Cluster 8.0.
+For information regarding MySQL NDB Cluster 7.5 and 7.6, see Configuration of NDB Cluster, and the MySQL 5.7 Reference Manual.